MicrosoftDocs/azure-dev-docs/articles/terraform/includes/hashicorp-provider-versions-arm-3-0-0-to-current.md

 UPGRADE NOTES:

 * provider - The provider now automatically registers the `AppConfiguration`, `DataFactory`, and `SignalRService` Resource Providers.
-When running Terraform with limited permissions, note that you [must disable automatic Resource Provider Registration and ensure that any Resource Providers Terraform requires are registered]([XXX](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#skip_provider_registration)). ([#24645](https://github.com/hashicorp/terraform-provider-azurerm/issues/24645))
+When running Terraform with limited permissions, note that you must disable automatic Resource Provider Registration and ensure that any Resource Providers Terraform requires are registered. ([#24645](https://github.com/hashicorp/terraform-provider-azurerm/issues/24645))

 FEATURES: